sevvallb/weather-project/README.md

 •⁠  ⁠Integration with Telegram and Discord bots.
 •⁠  ⁠More detailed weather analysis.
 •⁠  ⁠Saving and viewing past weather data.

-## 📜 License
-This project is licensed under the MIT License.
-See the ⁠ LICENSE ⁠ file for more details.

 ## 👨‍💻 Contributing
 Feel free to submit a Pull Request (PR) for any improvements.
 For any issues, open an Issue!